IBM/comanche/doc/components.md

 #### Component design

-To add a component, you can follow the posix_component example:
+To add a component, you can follow the posix_blk component example:

 1. uuid for interfaces:
   ````